 No previous experience required.
 All equipment provided.
+Consult the Paddle the Pearls Pre-Trip Fact Sheet-2015 for more details.
 A full trip planning packet will be sent upon program registration.
-Contact Cathy Techtmann-UW Extension Environmental Outreach Specialist at 715.561.2695 or email@example.com for more information and reservations.
+Contact Cathy Techtmann-UW Extension Environmental Outreach Specialist at 715.561.2695 or firstname.lastname@example.org for more information and reservations.

-Interested in using our ed-venture curriculum with your group?
+Interested in using one of our ed-venture curriculum?
 We are happy to share.
 Just click here to view our curriculum toolbox.

 This on-the-water program is designed for those who are interested in learning more about these unique coastal wetlands.
 Discover the history, culture, and ecology of these unique wetlands and why they are called “freshwater estuaries.”
 Learn about issues, such as climate change, is facing these unique coastal wetlands and the cultures and communities that rely on them.
 Explore what you can do to improve the stewardship of these resources.

 A side trip to the Whittlesey Creek Estuary and National Wildlife Refuge is optional depending on wind and water conditions